Tailscale

 For each ACL tag that is selected, Opal automatically parses the existing access rules and SSH access rules that apply to that tag, and which groups have access to the tagged sources using those rules.

-Now a user can request access or SSH access to a specific tag in Tailscale or to join a specific group.
+Users can now request access or SSH access to a specific tag in Tailscale or to join a specific group.

 What’s Next